nixworks/public/news/2010/08/14/README.md

 ##### Venice
 ### [A court in Venice frees Nizamettin Toguc, a senior member of the Kurdistan Workers' Party (PKK) wanted by Turkey. ](/news/2010/08/14/a-court-in-venice-frees-nizamettin-toauass-a-senior-member-of-the-kurdistan-workers-party-pkk-wanted-by-turkey.md)
-_Context: Nizamettin Toguc, Kurdistan Workers' Party, Turkish, Venice_
+_Context: Turkey, Kurdistan Workers' Party, Nizamettin Toguc, Venice_

 ##### Azerbaijan
 ### [Several political parties in Azerbaijan release a statement criticising the ruling of Baku Yasamal Court against 15 Shia Muslims, arrested in February while practising their religion in Baku. ](/news/2010/08/14/several-political-parties-in-azerbaijan-release-a-statement-criticising-the-ruling-of-baku-yasamal-court-against-15-shia-muslims-arrested-i.md)